zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/TestCaseIdentifierSpecification.md

 * DNSSEC15
 * ZONE06

-One execptional test case identifier has been `BASIC00`, in which the index suffix is out of range of the stated range above.
+One exceptional test case identifier is `BASIC00`, in which the index suffix is out of range of the stated range above.
 That test case is planned to be removed.